Climate of Edmonton: Climate change

 By 2018, 73% of the city's residents were concerned about climate change.
-In the same year the city hosted the Intergovernmental Panel on Climate Change's (IPCC): Cities and Climate Change Science Conference.
-Edmonton has been working on the energy efficiency plan for both civilian and business people.
-David Dodge, co-chair of its energy transition advisory committee, said Edmonton currently emits 20 tonnes of carbon per person.
-There was also the financing of solar panels.
-US $ 3.2 billion would be the impact of climate change in Edmonton by 2050, at which point the city will experience approximately sixteen days per year with temperatures exceeding 30°C and an average high of around 35°C, resulting in more heat waves.
-The annual average temperature of 2.1°C would rise to 5.6°C or up to 8°C by 2080, with no correction according to the Climate Resilient report Edmonton: Adaptation Strategy and Action Plan.
+In the same year, the city hosted the Intergovernmental Panel on Climate Change's (IPCC): Cities and Climate Change Science Conference.
+Edmonton has been working on àn energy efficiency plan for both civilian and business people.
+David Dodge, co-chair of its energy transition advisory committee, stated Edmonton currently emits 20 tonnes of carbon per person.
+There was also the financing for solar panels.
+US $3.2 billion would be the impact of climate change in Edmonton by 2050, at which point the city will experience approximately sixteen days per year with temperatures exceeding 30 °C and an average high of around 35 °C, resulting in more heat waves.
+The annual average temperature of 2.1 °C would rise to 5.6 °C or up to 8 °C by 2080, with no correction according to the Climate Resilient report Edmonton: Adaptation Strategy and Action Plan.
 Storms, gusts of wind and freezing rain would be more frequent and cause more damage.